klarsen1/Information/cran-comments.md

 R CMD check results
 ===================

+I got NOTE: "File README.md cannot be checked without ‘pandoc’ being installed."

+I can't get rid of this unless I add the README.md file to .Rbuildignore, which does not seems like a good strategy.

-There were no WARNINGS, ERRORS, or NOTES.
+There were no WARNINGs or ERRORs.